ttuegel/haskell-love-2021/README.md

 ## `seq`

+If we know the constructors, we can evaluate any expression by pattern matching.
+What if the constructors are not in scope, or the type is not known?

 The compiler gives us a magic tool to evaluate expressions to weak head normal form even if we don't know the type's constructors!

 ``` {.haskell .lazy}
 strictly :: T